rabfulton/ChatGTK/README.md

 - Text to audio output using gpt-4o-audio-preview model
 - Reasoning support for OpenAI's o3 models
 - "export DISABLE_MODEL_FILTER=1" if you require an unfiltered list of models in the app.
-- Multi-provider support for OpenAI, Google Gemini 3 series models, and xAI Grok via separate API keys.
+- Multi-provider support for OpenAI, Google Gemini 3 series models, xAI Grok, and Anthropic Claude via separate API keys.

 ### Tools support (images & music)

 - **Image tool (`generate_image`)**
   - Enabled by the **Enable Image Tool** switch in the **Tools** dialog (top bar → *Tools*).
   - Uses your preferred **Image Model** from the main **Settings** dialog.
-  - Available to supported OpenAI, Gemini, and Grok chat models via function/tool calling.
+  - Available to supported OpenAI, Gemini, Grok, and Claude chat models via function/tool calling.

 - **Music control tool (`control_music`)**
   - Disabled by default; enable via **Enable Music Tool** in the **Tools** dialog.